nickabs/transmission/README.md

 # Features

 - different layouts to suit mobile, tablet, laptop and desktop screens
 - dark mode toggle (dark mode will automatically apply when this is the operating system default, but can be overridden by the user)
-    - dropdown menus (these are configured using the standard Ghost topics features)
+- dropdown menus
-    - table of contents for long articles (includes a reading progress indicator - works in both mobile and laptop views)
+- table of contents for long articles, including a reading progress indicator - works in both mobile and laptop views)
 - sharing icons (facebook, twitter, copy link)
 - Search
-    - Tags and author page
+- Tags and authors page
 - modern Inter and Menelo font families are installed with the theme

 # Drop down menu configuration